Zé Pedro (footballer, born 1978)

-José Pedro Alves Salazar (born 18 October 1978), known as José Pedro or Zé Pedro, is a Portuguese former footballer who played as an attacking midfielder.
+José Pedro Alves Salazar (born 18 October 1978), known as José Pedro or Zé Pedro, is a Portuguese former footballer who played as an attacking midfielder, currently manager of the Timor-Leste national team.

 He amassed Primeira Liga totals of 210 matches and 32 goals over ten seasons, mainly with Belenenses and Vitória de Setúbal.
 He also represented in the competition Boavista, in a 17-year professional career.

 Playing career

-Born in Montijo, Setúbal, José Pedro started playing professional football for his hometown club C.D.
+Born in Montijo, Setúbal District, José Pedro started playing professional football for his hometown club C.D.
 Montijo in 1996, then moved to F.C.
-Barreirense where he would remain for the following five seasons, all spent in the third division.
+Barreirense where he would remain the following five seasons, all spent in the third division.
 He split duties in 2002–03 between Boavista F.C. and A.D.
 Ovarense.

 Zé Pedro was influential in Vitória FC's 2003–04 campaign, as the Setúbal-based team earned a Primeira Liga return.
 He subsequently joined C.F.
 Os Belenenses, where he was immediately cast into the starting XI.

-In 2006–07, José Pedro scored eight league goals for a Belenenses final fifth-place in the league (with qualification for the UEFA Cup), while they were also runners-up in the domestic cup.
+In 2006–07, José Pedro scored eight league goals for a Belenenses final fifth-place in the league (with qualification for the UEFA Cup), while they were also runners-up in the Taça de Portugal.
 He repeated the individual feat the following season, and remained first choice until the 2009–10 campaign, when he dealt with many injuries and the Lisbon side were also relegated as second-bottom.

-In July 2010, at nearly 32 years of age, Zé Pedro returned to Vitória Setúbal after a six-year absence.
-He left at the end of the 2012–13 season, with the club always in the top flight; previously, in January 2013, Belenenses settled a €160.000 debt they had with him.
+In July 2010, aged 31, Zé Pedro returned to Vitória Setúbal after a six-year absence.
+He left at the end of the 2012–13 season, with the club always in the top flight; previously, in January 2013, Belenenses settled a €160,000 debt they had with him.

 Coaching career

 Zé Pedro started working as a manager immediately after retiring, with his last club Grupo Desportivo Alcochetense in the Setúbal regional leagues.
-Subsequently, he was part of his former Belenenses teammate Silas' coaching staff at C.F.
-Os Belenenses (later renamed Belenenses SAD) and Sporting CP.
+Subsequently, he was part of his former Belenenses teammate Silas' coaching staff at that club (and its spin-off B-SAD), Sporting CP, F.C.
+Famalicão and AEL Limassol.

+On 22 March 2023, Zé Pedro was appointed as B-SAD manager, replacing Paulo Mendes.
+His first game on 2 April was a 3–1 home loss to S.C.U.
+Torreense, as the season ended with relegation to Liga 3 after playoff defeat to Länk FC Vilaverdense.

+Zé Pedro returned to Vitória Setúbal on 10 July 2023, with the team now in the Campeonato de Portugal.
+He went back to the second tier in June 2024 with newly promoted F.C.
+Alverca, but was dismissed only three months later due to poor results.

+On 27 August 2025, Zé Pedro became head coach of the Timor-Leste national side.